Erasmus Summer Programme Courses

 Objectives

-- To enable the students to translate the theoretical insights into practical tools, which they can immediately implement in their own research.
+• To enable students to translate the theoretical insights into practical tools, which they can immediately implement in their own research.

 Participant profile

-The course is particularly intended for students who have completed their data collection and move towards their first data analysis.
+The course is particularly intended for participants who have completed their data collection and move towards their first data analysis.

 Assessment